Daniel-KM/Omeka-S-module-Feed/README.md

 If an issue appears after upgrade of Omeka, don’t forget to update the packages of Omeka: `rm -rf vendor && composer install --no-dev`.

-* Server with php 8.2 or greater
+* Server with php 8.2 or greater on an old server

-To support php 8.2 or greate, run this command first:
+To support php 8.2 or greater on a server with an old php version, run this command first:

 ```sh
 composer update